 There was another man of Roman dignity named Adauctus, of a noble Italian family, who had advanced through every honor under the emperors, so that he had blamelessly filled even the general offices of magistrate, as they call it, and of finance minister.
 Besides all this he excelled in deeds of piety and in the confession of the Christ of God, and was adorned with the diadem of martyrdom.
 He endured the conflict for religion while still holding the office of finance minister.

-Chapter XII.
-Many Others, both Men and Women, who suffered in Various Ways
+Many Others, Both Men and Women, Who Suffered in Various Ways

-Chapter XIII.
-The Bishops of the Church that evinced by their Blood the Genuineness of the Religion which they preached
+The Bishops of the Church That Evinced by Their Blood the Genuineness of the Religion Which They Preached

 The last of these, with others, was made food for wild beasts at Emesa, and was thus received into the ranks of martyrs.
 The other two glorified the word of God at Antioch through patience unto death.
 The bishop was thrown into the depths of the sea.
 But Zenobius, who was a very skillful physician, died through severe tortures which were applied to his sides.